 Viral detection of SARS-CoV-2 by nucleic acid amplification or antigen testing is used to diagnose infection.
 Nucleic acid amplification testing (NAAT), which includes polymerase chain reaction (PCR), is performed on a nasopharyngeal (NP) swab, oropharyngeal (OP) swab, nasal swab, or saliva specimen that is sent to a laboratory for analysis.
 NAAT is the gold standard for SARS-CoV-2 detection.

 Serology (also known as antibody) testing is used to evaluate exposure to the virus that causes COVID-19.
 Although antibody testing should not be used as an initial diagnostic test, there are circumstances in which this testing might be useful for diagnosing later-stage disease.
 For example, antibody testing can be used to evaluate individuals presenting with COVID-19-like disease but late in the course of the illness (when the sensitivity of molecular diagnostic testing is decreased) and individuals with late complications of suspected COVID-19 disease (eg, multisystem inflammatory syndrome in children [MIS-C]).
-The American Association for Clinical Chemistry (AACC) does not recommend the use of serology to assess COVID-19 vaccination response.
+Currently, no professional society, including the American Association for Clinical Chemistry (AACC) or CDC, recommends the use of serology to assess COVID-19 vaccination response.

 Two types of serology tests are available—laboratory-based immunoassays and rapid lateral flow immunoassays that can be used near the point of care.
 Some tests detect total antibodies, whereas others detect specific isotypes (immunoglobulin G [IgG], IgM, IgA).

-To reduce the likelihood of a false-positive result and to maximize the positive predictive value (PPV) of a test, the CDC Interim Guidelines for COVID-19 Antibody Testing suggest testing individuals with a high pretest probability, choosing a test with a high specificity, or using an orthogonal testing algorithm so that individuals who are positive by one antibody test are retested with a second antibody test.
-To satisfy the orthogonal testing algorithm approach, the two antibody tests should have unique design characteristics (eg, different targets).
+To reduce the likelihood of a false-positive result and to maximize the positive predictive value (PPV) of a test, the CDC Interim Guidelines for COVID-19 Antibody Testing suggest testing individuals with a high pretest probability or choosing a test with a high specificity.
+In low-prevalence settings, an orthogonal testing algorithm may be useful.

 Nasopharyngeal (NP) specimens are the gold standard for COVID-19 viral detection.
 Some laboratories may accept alternative specimen types such as saliva, oropharyngeal (OP) swab, mid turbinate swab, or anterior nares swab specimens.
 Clinicians are advised to check with their performing laboratories for specific specimen requirements.